 Though the two conditions most often shown to trigger hyperinfection are glucocorticoid treatment and human T-lymphotropic virus type 1 infection, it is also associated with HIV/AIDS and hematologic malignancy.
 Anthelmintic agents such as ivermectin have been used successfully in both treatment as well as primary and secondary prevention in patients with risk factors.

 Other Causes of Immunodeficiency

-Solid organ and HCT recipient are at risk of hyperinfection with Strongyloides stercoralis, which may be accompanied by gram-negative bacterial sepsis and pneumonia.
+Solid organ and HCT recipient are at risk also of hyperinfection with Strongyloides stercoralis, which may be accompanied by gram-negative bacterial sepsis and pneumonia.

 Infections in persons with autoimmune conditions can result from the effects of immunosuppressive therapies as well as their underlying condition.

 In systemic lupus erythematosus (SLE), distinguishing infection from an autoimmune flare is important.
 Treatment with steroids in the setting of infection could be deleterious.
-Susceptibility to infections derives from therapeutic and disease-related factors.

 Complement deficiencies and elevated Fc gamma III and granulocyte-macrophage colony-stimulating factor (GM-CSF) levels may contribute to increased susceptibility to infection in patients with SLE.
-Deficiencies of functional mannose-binding lectin do not appear to be the reason for increased infection burden.

 Low complement, the use of more than 20 mg prednisone daily, and the use of cyclophosphamide in patients with SLE were important risk factors in multivariate analyses.